Experimental entanglement of temporal order: Proof of no-go theorem for temporal order

-which is still local due to \textbf{1.} - \textbf{2.}.
-Hence In general, the order of operations does not need to be fixed, but can be specified probabilistically by a further hidden variable $\nu$, whose different values correspond to different permutations of the order of operations.
+In general, the order of operations does not need to be fixed, but can be specified probabilistically by a further hidden variable $\nu$, whose different values correspond to different permutations of the order of operations.
 We obtain

-where $\rho(\lambda,\nu) $ is the joint probability distribution over the two types of variables and $\omega^T_{1,2}\,^{\nu}$ is the final state of the target systems upon application of the transformations in order $\nu$.
+where $\rho(\lambda,\nu) $ is the joint probability distribution over the two types of variables, and $\omega^{t,\nu}_{1,2}$ is the final state of the target systems upon application of the transformations in the order given by $\nu$.

-Hence we conclude that a local target state subjected to the action of a set of local operations applied in a predefined order can by no means lead to the violation of Bell inequalities, even if the order is chosen probabilistically in each run of the experiment.
+Thus, we conclude that a local target state subjected to the action of a set of local operations applied in a pre-defined order can by no means lead to the violation of Bell inequalities, even if the order is chosen probabilistically in each run of the experiment.
 This concludes the proof. \end{proof}